yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 Indexes can be added dynamically at run-time using the GigaSpaces Management Center GUI.

+{% note %}
-{% exclamation %} Removing an index or changing an index type is currently not supported.
+Removing an index or changing an index type is currently not supported.
+{%endnote%}

+{%comment%}

 # Nested Properties Indexing